seanrcollings/arc/docs/converters.md

 Pre-made converters defined in [src/arc/converter/converters.py](/src/arc/converter/converters.py)

 ## Input Converter Functions
-Arc also allows you to use it's converter functionality when gathering user input from within a script
+Arc also allows you to use it's converter functionality when gathering user input from within a command
 ```py
 from arc import CLI
 from arc.convert.input import convert_to_int